ArtemKiyashko/memesfinder-infrastructure/README.md

 ## Services repositories

-[Gateway](https://github.com/KirillRukasov/memesfinder-gateway) - receiving Telegram HTTP updates with messages from chat.
+[Gateway](https://github.com/ArtemKiyashko/memesfinder-gateway) - receiving Telegram HTTP updates with messages from chat.

-[Orchestrator](https://github.com/KirillRukasov/memesfinder-messageorchestrator) - decides whenever it's a general message and should be processed through the DecisionMaker or dedicated meme request and should response immediately.
+[Orchestrator](https://github.com/ArtemKiyashko/memesfinder-messageorchestrator) - decides whenever it's a general message and should be processed through the DecisionMaker or dedicated meme request and should response immediately.

-[DecisionMaker](https://github.com/KirillRukasov/memesfinder-decisionmaker) - this service takes the responsibility of taking the decision for processing particular message.
+[DecisionMaker](https://github.com/ArtemKiyashko/memesfinder-decisionmaker) - this service takes the responsibility of taking the decision for processing particular message.
 If positive dicision taken - just forwarding message to ServiceBus topic.

-[TextProcessor](https://github.com/KirillRukasov/memesfinder-textprocessor) - finding key phrases in original message via Azure Congnitive Services.
+[TextProcessor](https://github.com/ArtemKiyashko/memesfinder-textprocessor) - finding key phrases in original message via Azure Congnitive Services.

-[ProcessMeme](https://github.com/KirillRukasov/memesfinder-processmeme) - finding proper picture based on the key phrase received from `TextProcessor`.
+[ProcessMeme](https://github.com/ArtemKiyashko/memesfinder-processmeme) - finding proper picture based on the key phrase received from `TextProcessor`.
 If picture found - replying to original Telegram message with that picture.

-[Greeter](https://github.com/KirillRukasov/memesfinder-greeter) - sending welcome message to new chat memebrs
+[Greeter](https://github.com/ArtemKiyashko/memesfinder-greeter) - sending welcome message to new chat memebrs

+[Reporter](https://github.com/ArtemKiyashko/memesfinder-reporter) - processing and sending reports to the chat, based on Azure Monitor data collected

 ## Architecture